sagefy/sagefy/docs/Web-API.md

 ## Notices [/s/notices]

-Notices provide updates to users on cards, units, and sets they follow.
+Notices provide updates to users on cards, units, and subjects they follow.

 ### List notices [GET]